Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Exercise supports fat loss by increasing calorie expenditure and preserving muscle mass.

-The best fat loss workout combines two types of training.
+The most effective fat loss workout combines two types of training.

 Strength Training